Brendan Croskerry: 2007–2011

 Superman is on Holidays, his first commercial pop release, was featured on the international selling compilation albums Disco Estrella in 2007, and Supermodelo 2007.
 Both compilations reached number 1 in Spain, enduring a total of 8 weeks in the number 1 spot.

 In 2008 he released his debut album Goodbye harrier, produced by Paulino Lorenzo, Michel Andrés, and Leroy Quintyn of the independent Spanish label Contactados Factoría Musical.
 He shared the stage with the Spanish artist Quique Gonzalez at the 2008 Actual Festival in Spain. and performed on the main stage at the 2008 Popkomm Festival, in Germany.

 In 2009, Croskerry embarked on a 12-date tour of Germany with Paul Carrack, an English singer more commonly known for being a member of Ace, Squeeze, Mike + The Mechanics, and Roxy Music.

-Landrover
+Land Rover

 An instrumental version of "Radio Love Song" from the album Passing Trains (2011) was featured in the Land Rover Freelander 2 television commercial.